-- 2. Bring the vehicle at the speed you want to maintain. - 3.
-Press the cruise control button and hold it for more than 1 second to set the speed.
+- Bring the vehicle at the speed you want to maintain. - Press the cruise control button and hold it for more than 1 second to set the speed.

-The cruise control icon the digital display.
+The cruise control icon 🕅 will light in the digital display.

-4. Release the throttle.
+Release the throttle.